 e) The conduct of National Conference shall be governed by National Conference standing orders.

 f) National Conference will elect office bearers and functional sub -committee members as defined by the Executive Committee.

-The agenda for National Conference shall be the responsibility of the Standing Orders and Agenda Committee.
+The agenda for National Conference shall be the responsibility of the Policy Committee and Agenda Committee.

-The Standing Orders and Agenda Committee shall, in compiling the agenda for National Conference, act in accordance with the National Conference Standing Orders.
+The Policy Committee and Agenda Committee shall, in compiling the agenda for National Conference, act in accordance with the National Conference Standing Orders.

 Submitted resolutions will be evaluated for competence and if judged competent, will be included on the ballot of agenda items.
 If judged incompetent, the reason will be communicated to the submitter.
 The decision can be contested by appealing to the executive committee.
 The executive committee’s decision is final.

-7.1.1 The Standing Orders and Agenda Committee shall comprise:
+7.1.1 The Policy Committee and Agenda Committee shall comprise:

-b) Two members elected annually by the Executive Committee from among their own number;
+b) Two members with a minimum of 12 months membership elected annually by the Executive Committee from among their own number;

-c) Four ordinary members, who shall not be members of the Executive Committee, elected annually by National Conference.
+c) Four ordinary members, who shall not be members of the Executive Committee, with a proposer and seconder, elected annually by National Conference.